 - Shed light on public sentiment and perception about your business.

-In nine simple steps, we’ll show you what information you need to gather to conduct an effective brand audit.
+In ten simple steps, we’ll show you what information you need to gather to conduct an effective brand messaging audit.

 1. Create a hypothesis